BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `InvalidRecoveryDataError` - If recovery failed due to invalid recovery data or recovery data that does not match the provided hostseckey.
+- `RecoveryDataError` - If recovery failed due to invalid recovery data or recovery data that does not match the provided hostseckey.

 #### FaultyParticipantError Exception